 Other planned features include:

-- an expanded, flexible 250-person program room
+- an expanded, flexible program room that seats 100

 - improved spaces for teens and children